Third-Party Risk Management Frameworks: An Overview

 NIST Supply Chain Risk Management Framework (NIST 800-161)

-While supply chain risk management and third-party risk management are not precisely the same, there is a great deal of overlap.
+While supply chain risk management and third-party risk management differ, significant overlap exists.
 Taking guidance from NIST 800-161 could provide an excellent basis for building a competent TPRM program.
-NIST 800-161 might prove particularly useful for large, multinational organizations with complex supply chains and advanced SCRM needs.
+NIST 800-161 benefits large, multinational organizations with complex supply chains and advanced SCRM needs.

 NIST Risk Management Framework (RMF) 800-37 Revision 2